 Figure 1.
+Alternative versions of books used in training and their relation to stimuli provided at test.

+a.
+Book 1, Group 1 (tested on words heard in isolation in book reading).

+Book 2, Group 2 (tested on words heard in sentences in book reading)

+Figure 2.
 Experiment 1: Mean looking time to each stimulus type by Group.

-Figure 2.
+Figure 3.
 Experiment 1: Relation between number of times the book was read to the infant and the infant’s preference for familiar over unfamiliar stimuli at test.